-This article provides updates, income qualification thresholds and FAQs on the approved and proposed COVID relief stimulus checks, also known as Economic Impact payments.
+This article provides updates, income qualification thresholds and FAQs on the approved and proposed stimulus checks, also known as Economic Impact payments.

 While multiple rounds of payments have been made over the last two years, many are asking if the government will make another (4th round) of payments to help folks cope with high inflation and the rising costs of basic goods and services.

 Each round of stimulus “check” payments had slightly different rules (and payment constraints) so please ensure you review each payment round separately.
 Click the links below to jump to the relevant stimulus payment.

 If you have not received one or more of your stimulus payments, then you will need to claim this as a recovery rebate via your tax filing for the relevant year.
 This include retroactive stimulus check payments.

 Get your biggest tax refund, guaranteed.
 Get started today.